Near Nuremberg, 2006

 He breaks down exactly this phenomenon, and wrote a bestselling book about it – Bullshit Jobs (or BS-Jobs, as he puts it) where you spend the day with pointless activities, or with pretending to do important work.

-He differentiates several basic types of such jobs, and with two of these types I am definitely familiar with (the main criteria for a bullshit job is by the way, that you know that your job is virtual unnecessary and you cannot justify its existence):
+He differentiates several basic types of such jobs, and with two of these types I am definitely familiar with (the main criteria for a bullshit job is by the way, that you know that your job is virtually unnecessary and you cannot justify its existence):

 “Task managers”: That means in the broader sense middle management and supervisors (the paper pushers so to speak).